Lhakar Wednesday & the 76th bday of HH Dalai Lama

 During the Bon stage, there were many deities that the Tibetans worshiped.
 One in particular had the Chime-bhuta, which he used as a “woor-du” (slingshot) to symbolize its power.
 When Padmasambhava came from India to bring Buddhism to Tibet, it was said he subdued all the deities of the Bon religion and made them sungma (protectors of the Dharma).
 Due to this, Tibetans started wearing the Chime-bhuta around their arms and ankles to protect those areas.
 The string is not sacred, therefore it can be tied around the ankles without it being a sacrilegious act.

-In the 1980’s, during the uprisings that took place across Tibet, the Chime-bhuta started taking on a political meaning.
-The political prisoners inside the prisons started weaving the bracelet from their prison clothes to symbolize resistance and solidarity with each-other.
-Now in exile, it has became a popular symbol for the Rangzen (Independence) movement and are made by former political prisoners from Tibet who are now living in exile.
-By buying our rangzen bracelets from them, we are showing our continued support for them as well as our respect for the sacrifices they have made for our struggle.
+In the late 1980’s, when reoccurring uprisings took place in Lhasa, the Chime-bhuta started taking on a political meaning.
+Tibetans who were imprisoned for protesting China’s occupation of Tibet started weaving the bracelet from their prison clothes to symbolize resistance and solidarity with each other.
+In exile, former political prisoners from Tibet who escaped and are now living in exile began making and selling these bracelet.
+The bracelets have became popular to wear in exile as a symbol for the Rangzen (Independence) movement.
+By wearing our rangzen bracelets, we show our continued support for Tibetans who continue to resist China’s occupation as well as to show respect for those who have sacrifices for our struggle.

 It’s great to hear a background of the well-known Rangzen bracelet, thank you for posting this!